Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 (II) When $\st{X}=:X$ and $\st{Y}=:Y$ are realizable schemes and $L=K$, then $\mr{Tr}^{\mr{p}}_f$ is the adjunction homomorphism $f_!K^\omega_{X}\cong f_!f^!K^\omega_Y\rightarrow K^\omega_Y$.
 Moreover, $\mr{Tr}^{\mr{p}}_f$ commutes with $\mr{for}_L$.

 (III) The trace map is compatible with smooth pull-back on $\st{Y}$.
-Namely, consider (\ref{cartdiagbch}) in $\mf{S}_{\mr{adm}}$ such that $g$ is smooth of relative dimension $d$.
+Namely, consider (\ref{cartdiagbch}) in $\cadm$ such that $g$ is smooth of relative dimension $d$.
 Then the composition

 where the second map is the base change homomorphism, coincides with $\mr{Tr}^{\mr{p}}_{f'}$. \end{thm} \begin{proof} We put the dc-t-structure on $D^{\mr{b}}_{\mr{hol}}(\st{X})$ and $D^{\mr{b}}_{\mr{hol}}(\st{Y})$.
-Since $f_!$ is right dc-t-exact by Lemma \ref{dctexactness}, it suffices to construct a morphism of dc-t-modules $f^0_!L^\omega_{\st{X}}\rightarrow L^\omega_{\st{Y}}$ where $f^0_!:={}^{\mr{dc}}\H^0f_!$.
+Since $f_!$ is right dc-t-exact by Lemma \ref{dctexactness}, it suffices to construct a morphism of dc-t-modules $f^0_!L^\omega_{\st{X}}\rightarrow L^\omega_{\st{Y}}$ where $f^0_!:=\dcH^0f_!$.
 When $\st{X}$ and $\st{Y}$ are realizable schemes, the trace map for $L=K$ extends uniquely to general $L$ by (II).
 Let us construct in the case where $\st{Y}=:Y$ is a realizable scheme.
-Let $X_0\rightarrow\st{X}$ be a presentation from a quasi-projective scheme, $X_1:=X\times_{\st{X}}X$, $p_0,p_1\colon X_1\rightarrow X_0$ be the first and second projection, and put $f_i\colon X_i\rightarrow\st{X}\xrightarrow{f}\st{Y}$.
+Let $X_0\rightarrow\st{X}$ be a presentation from a quasi-projective scheme, $X_1:=X_0\times_{\st{X}}X_0$, $p_0,p_1\colon X_1\rightarrow X_0$ be the first and second projection, and put $f_i\colon X_i\rightarrow\st{X}\xrightarrow{f}\st{Y}$.
 By the property of adjunction homomorphism, we have the following commutative diagram:

-Thus by the lower right exact sequence in Lemma \ref{exactsequoftstr}, we have a homomorphism $\mr{Tr}^{\mr{p}}_f\colon f_!^0L^\omega_{\st{X}}\rightarrow L^\omega_Y$ as required.
+Thus by the second exact sequence for $\ms{N}$ in Lemma \ref{exactsequoftstr}, we have a homomorphism $\mr{Tr}^{\mr{p}}_f\colon f_!^0L^\omega_{\st{X}}\rightarrow L^\omega_Y$ as required.
 By condition (I), this map is uniquely determined.
 It is straightforward to check that this map does not depend on the choice of the smooth presentation and satisfies (II).

 Finally consider the case where $\st{Y}$ is not a realizable scheme.
-Take an simplicial presentation realizable scheme $Y_\bullet\rightarrow\st{Y}$.
+Take an simplicial realizable scheme presentation $Y_\bullet\rightarrow\st{Y}$.
 By Lemma \ref{glusingtstrumod}, it suffices to construct a homomorphism $(f^0_!L^\omega_{\st{X}})_{Y_i}\rightarrow L^\omega_{Y_i}$ with compatibility conditions.
 By condition (III), this map should be the one we have already constructed, and we conclude the proof. \end{proof}